 It is often said for a balanced lifestyle we need to pay attention to healthy sleep and healthy eating habits as they are inter linked in more ways than one.
 A Sunday Sleep survey 2015 showed how eating at least two hours before bed time ensures we don’t sleep on a full stomach and have a restless night.
 There are in fact diet experts who’d go to the extent of saying the last meal should be had before darkness falls as digestion slows post dusk.

 As far as alcohol goes, you might be tempted to have a tipple to help you rest better but that is a myth.
-While alcohol might put you off to sleep, in the end you'll sleep less soundly and wake up more tired.
-Alcohol and other depressants suppress a phase of sleeping called REM (rapid eye movement) during which most of the dreaming occurs.
-Less REM is associated with more night awakenings and restless sleep.
-One glass of wine with dinner probably won't hurt, but avoid drinking any alcohol within two hours of bedtime.
+While alcohol might induce sleep, you won’t get deep sleep and in the morning you will feel very tired.
+Most of the dreaming happens during a phase of sleep called REM (rapid eye movement) sleep and alcohol suppresses this sleep.
+When there is less REM you will experience restless sleep and night awakenings.
+A glass of wine with dinner won’t do any harm, but have it at least two hours before you sleep.

 Also, it works both ways, if you are sleep deprived you will eat wrong and the bad diet will in turn make you fat and unhealthy and reduce the overall quality of life.

-Then there are foods with essential nutrients that if incorporated into the diet help enable good quality sleep as improve melatonin content and in turn boost well being.
+Then there are foods with essential nutrients that if incorporated into the diet help enable good quality sleep and improve melatonin content and in turn boost well being.

 Some of the Foods good for Sleep include:

 Fish: Fish—especially tuna, salmon, and halibut— are rich in vitamin B6, and for producing melatonin it is essential.